Miroslav Romashchenko: Coaching career

-As a coach, Romaschenko worked closely with Stanislav Cherchesov, following him as an assistant coach at Zhemchuzhina-Sochi, Terek Grozny, Amkar Perm, Dynamo Moscow, Legia Warsaw, Russia national team and Ferencváros.
+As a coach, Romashchenko worked closely with Stanislav Cherchesov, following him as an assistant coach at Zhemchuzhina-Sochi, Terek Grozny, Amkar Perm, Dynamo Moscow, Legia Warsaw, Russia national team and Ferencváros.

-After 12 years as Cherchesov's assistant, on 18 August 2023 Romaschenko was hired as the manager of Russian Premier League club Akhmat Grozny, with a three-year contract.
+After 12 years as Cherchesov's assistant, on 18 August 2023 Romashchenko was hired as the manager of Russian Premier League club Akhmat Grozny, with a three-year contract.
 He resigned from Akhmat on 4 April 2024.